ldkong1205/RoboDepth/competition/README.md

 To ensure a **fair comparison** among all participants, we require:
 1. All participants must follow the **exact same data configuration** when training and evaluating their algorithms.
 Please do not use any public or private datasets other than those specified for model training.
 2. The theme of this competition is to probe the out-of-distribution robustness of depth estimation models.
-Theorefore, any use of the 18 corruption types designed in this benchmark is **strictly prohibited**, including any atomic operation that is comprising any one of the mentioned corruptions.
+Therefore, any use of the 18 corruption types designed in this benchmark is **strictly prohibited**, including any atomic operation that is comprising any one of the mentioned corruptions.
     - For Track 1: Please stick with the default data augmentations used in the [MonoDepth2](https://github.com/nianticlabs/monodepth2) codebase.
     - For Track 2: Please stick with the default data augmentations used in the [Monocular-Depth-Estimation-Toolbox](https://github.com/zhyever/Monocular-Depth-Estimation-Toolbox) codebase.
 4. To ensure the above two rules are followed, each participant is requested to **submit the code** with reproducible results before the final result is announced; the code is for examination purposes only and we will manually verify the training and evaluation of each participant's model.